kshepherd42/neo_auth_ident/README.md

 - improve accuracy of results
 - create script to run all of the above in a single file
 - create parameters to mess with hyperparameters so they can be more easily edited and compared
+- transitioning from unigrams to bigrams

+## Notes for later:
+- sandboxMaker.py is limited to 30000